MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 The payload, however, must not contain any lowercase or uppercase letter or string literal

-The goal of this challenge is to write the flag from the server
+The goal of this challenge is to read the flag from the server

 #### Solution